-You MUST SLEEP in order to recover from the stress of the day and prepare for the next day ahead.
+You MUST SLEEP in order to recover from the stress of the day and the stress of the situation.

-In fact, sleep is so powerful that it is totally possible to treat anxiety solely through increasing the quality of your sleep.
+It is possible to treat anxiety solely through increasing the quality of your sleep.

 The feeling of worry and stress and anxiety is often the stress of energy that is accumulating in the body without release.

 I know I personally feel this as a ball of pressure right in my solar plexus, but it’s different for everyone.

 Irritability, crying, headaches, diarrhea, nausea, tension, muscle stiffness, decreased or increased appetite, weight loss or gain, insomnia… often these all represent energy that just needs to be released to make room for the natural healing process and health/hope to return.

 If you are feeling stuck and in need of physical release, do any or ALL of the following to help assist your body in letting go of old traumas: